Pro Football Reference Blog

 180

-In 2014’s Pro Football Hall of Fame class, Walter Jones’ left-side barrier was enshrined.
-Jones has had a fruitful career in Seattle throughout twelve seasons, accumulating nine Pro Bowl selections and being named All-Pro four times.
+In 2014’s Pro Football Hall of Fame class, left-side barrier Walter Jones was enshrined.
+Jones had a fruitful career in Seattle throughout 12 seasons, accumulating nine Pro Bowl selections and being named All-Pro four times.

 Anthony Munoz